bystrogenomics/bystro/README.md

 The web app gives full access to all of Bystro's capabilities, provides a convenient search/filtering interface, supports large data sets (tested up to 890GB uncompressed/129GB compressed), and has excellent performance.

 ## Installing Bystro
+*Check out the master branch for the upcoming release*

 Please read: [INSTALL.md](INSTALL.md)

 Bystro relies on pluggable (via Bystro's YAML config) pre-processors to normalize variant inputs (**dealing with VCF issues such as padding**), calculate whether a site is a transition or transversion, calculate sample maf, identify hets/homozygotes/missing samples, calculate heterozygosity, homozygosity, missingness, and more.